telemachus/notes/learning-go/ch07/chapter-07.md

 ```

 Since the entire point of a type switch is to get a new variable for an existing one, Go programmers often assign the variable being switched on to a variable of the same name.
 E.g. , `i := i(.type)`.
 This is one of the few places where shadowing is a good idea and idiomatic in go.
 Bodner avoided this idiom above in order to make his comments more clear.

+## Function Types are a Bridge to Interfaces